ninja-syndicate/eip712-auth/readme.md

 - If `metamask` in not loaded, it will prompt the metamask extension as soon as the page loads
 - Click on `getNonce`.
 This populates the nonce sent by the server
 - Click on `sign`.
 This will prompt metamask popup to sign.
+- Click on `verifySignature`.
+This will prompt an alert depending on the API response.